kernelci/lava-docker/README.md

 * For more details, see https://validation.linaro.org/static/docs/v2/first-job.html

+* Note that the port used above can change depending on the setting of webinterface_port in boards.yaml

 ### Adding your first board:
 #### device-type
 To add a board you need to find its device-type, standard naming is to use the same as the official kernel DT name.